In this post you’ll find out how to apply for a UK visa from Nigeria in 6 easy steps:

 If you purchased the courier return service from TLScontact, they’ll mail your passport back to you at the address you provided.

-Unlike many other countries, you don’t need to book your travel and accommodation before you make your UK visa application.
+Unlike many other destination countries, you don’t need to book your travel and accommodation before you make your UK visa application.

 In fact, UKVI actively discourages it.